MurthyGithub/employee-finder/README.md

 Builds the app for production to the `build` folder.\

+## Assumptions

+The fake image path generated does not have images.
+Hence added few images in local to show the UI.
+The extra unwanted code need to be removed.

 ## Scope of improvements

 Keeping time in mind the changes are restricted to the scope of the assignment.

 Typescript -
 used in order to increase type checking and modelling of data.

 StoryBook -
 moving common components will increase usability and options available on components for consuming teams.

 Mobile first design (Responsive application) - Achieved thorugh base framework like bootstrap and still there is a scope for getting different layouts for other supporting devices.

 Accessibility - Used accessible elements and aria-tags.
 Not tested with screen readers and reports.